 Route 1 runs along the coast of Maine.
 Our first trip on any stretch of US-1 in Maine was as we traveled from Portland to Rockland (where we flew into, to where our Maine Windjammer cruise started).

 Then we went from Rockland north to Bar Harbor, then drove south along the coast to Boothbay Harbor, then back to Portland.
 And the entire time – no matter if we were driving north or south along the coast – we drove Route 1.

 It is not a toll road so when we rented a car we didn't need an EZ-Pass.

 You'll See French Written in Some Places, in Addition to English

-Because a lot of visitors from Canada’s Quebec province cross over into Maine, some things are in French, like on the “museum tour” plaques that are around many cities in Maine.
+Because many visitors from Canada's Quebec province cross over into Maine, some things are in French, like on the “museum tour” plaques around many cities in Maine.
 They have text in both English and French.